Peninsula Township, Michigan: History

-In June of 1839 Henry Schoolcraft arrived at the mission in a small vessel and helped found a school there.
-By 1841 a seasonal village that was important for sheltering tribal members during trading expeditions, hunts, fishing endeavors, and gathering nearby wild rice had grown to a permanent village, with 5 log buildings as well as several wigwams at the settlement.
+In June 1839 Henry Schoolcraft arrived at the mission in a small vessel and helped to found a school there.
+By 1841 the seasonal village—important for sheltering tribal members during trading expeditions, hunts, communal fishing, and gathering wild rice—had grown to a permanent village, with 5 log buildings as well as several wigwams.
 By 1850 the settlement had grown to a considerable size, and the schooner Arrow was making weekly trips to the mission from Mackinaw City.